 I used to buy a lot of jarred spice blends.
 It was easy and convenient; after all, some blends have over a dozen different spices in them.
 The better I got at cooking, however, the more I bought a large variety of different spices and learned how to combine them for the best flavor.
 Then it made much more sense to make my own spice blends and even foods like curry paste and chili sauce.
 It’s easier than you think.
 Here’s how to make your own spice blends and condiments and add personal flavor to your dishes.

 Why Make Your Own Blends

 Secondly, ever read the label of a spice blend and it says “spices” on the label but doesn’t specify what those spices are?
 That’s so frustrating.
-The blends might contain a lot of salt, additives or MSG.
+The blends might contain a lot of salt or additives.
 When I make my own blends, I decide how much salt, if any, goes into it.

 A third benefit to making your own is that you can make exactly the amount you need.
 Maybe you need a jerk blend for a dish but it’s not something you’ll make often.
 Why buy a whole jar that will collect dust on your shelf when you can make what you need for just that recipe and save money?

 Lastly, homemade spice blends make beautiful gifts if you put them in pretty jars with personalized labels.
 Now that you know all the reasons to make your own, here are the recipes for some popular blends and pastes.